 There are some more weird coincidences in this drop, though.
 Let’s focus on the lines

 Crystal or glass?

 And yes, we cross by it again on our potential trafficking route, on our way to Mena, Arkansas.

 What about Crystal Bridge?

-Crystal Bridges Museum of American Art welcomes all to celebrate the American spirit in a setting that unites the power of art with the beauty of nature.
+Crystal Bridges Museum of American Art welcomes all to celebrate thepower of art and architecture with the beauty of nature in Northwest Arkansas.

 Another modern art museum in Arkansas.